A practical guide to your Zendesk chat setup in 2026

 You can enhance your Zendesk chat setup by integrating an AI layer like eesel AI.
 This platform connects to your current Zendesk, unifies knowledge from various sources (like Confluence or Google Docs), and provides a customizable workflow engine for advanced automation.

-A standard Zendesk chat setup's native AI is primarily designed to pull answers from your Zendesk knowledge base.
-However, by adding an AI layer like eesel AI, you can connect and unify knowledge from over 100 different sources, including Notion, Slack, and Google Docs.
+A standard Zendesk chat setup's native AI is excellently designed to pull answers from your Zendesk knowledge base.
+Additionally, by adding an AI layer like eesel AI, you can connect and unify knowledge from over 100 different sources, including Notion, Slack, and Google Docs.

 The Zendesk chat setup is bundled within Zendesk Suite plans, starting with "Suite Team."
-Pricing is typically on a "per agent/month" basis, billed annually, meaning costs scale directly with the number of support agents.
+Zendesk offers tiered plans to match different team sizes, typically on a "per agent/month" basis, billed annually.

 With solutions like eesel AI, you can go live with an enhanced Zendesk chat setup in minutes, not months.
 Its one-click integration and powerful simulation mode allow you to quickly connect Zendesk, train the AI on your data, and test its performance before deployment.